siddhanthramani/iitm_CS6910_miteshkhapra_deeplearning/assignment1/README.md

 Note : The code has been tested both on Windows 11  and native Ubuntu 22.0.4.
 It works!

+Create the folder structure as follows (TO BE FILLED)

 Useful tips for users
 Most libraries out there do not allow you to include your own algorithms and they default many hyperparameters.